 In this video, I discuss that while any sport with projectiles flying at high speeds can present a risk for commotio cordis, it is most often seen in youth baseball.
 Surprisingly the baseball does not have to be traveling at top speeds to cause such an event.
 25% of cases resulted from pitches between 30 and 50 mph.

 In my new book, That’s Gotta Hurt: The Injuries That Changed Sports Forever, I discuss commotio cordis and what steps parents and coaches can take to save the life of a child should one of these events occur.
 If you have kids who play baseball or other youth sports, you should read it and take steps to keep your kids healthy.
-Click here to get your copy and get hundreds of dollars of bonus content – FREE!
+Get it now!

 If you have friends you have kids who play youth baseball or other sports with balls and objects that fly through the air, please share this video with them!